 - ½ tsp salt

-- Add 2 tsp of soy sauce, rice vinegar and mirin to a small pan.
-Bring it to a boil and allow to boil for 2 minutes to burn off the alcohol.
+- Add 2 tsp soy sauce, 2 tsp mirin and 2 tsp rice vinegar to a small pan and heat on medium.
+Boil for 2 minutes to burn off the alcohol, then remove from the heat and leave to cool.

-- Add 1 tbsp of wakame to a bowl of cold water and soak it for a few minutes.
+- Add 1 tbsp dried wakame seaweed(s) to a bowl of cold water and soak it for a few minutes to rehydrate.

 - Wash the cucumber under cold water and squeeze out the excess liquid.
 Drain the water from the wakame and place them in a bowl with the octopus.